2. SIGNIFICANT ACCOUNTING POLICIES

 2.2 Measurement of fair values

 The Company’s accounting policies and disclosures require the measurement of financial assets and liabilities at fair values.
-The Company has established policies and procedures with respect to measurement of fair values.
+The Company has established policies and procedures with respect to the measurement of fair values.

 The Company classifies the fair value of its financial instruments in the following hierarchy, based on the inputs used in their valuation: